Are you planning a visit to Porto? Are you interested in a Taste Porto Food & Wine Tour?

-You will smell the aromas from the Deli’s before you arrive, the smell of the spices linger on the breeze and it is hard not to stop and look in.
-They sell a variety of goods and definitely worth paying a visit.
+You will smell the aromas from the Deli’s before you arrive, the smell of the spices lingers in the breeze and it is hard not to stop and look in.
+They sell a variety of goods and are definitely worth paying a visit.

 We tasted a red sparkling wine from the Bairrada region with a 12.5% alcoholic content.
 It is known as an Espumante wine and must be made in the traditional way for it to be called Espumante and certified accordingly.